 Dairy: mild cheeses, as well as ricotta, goat cheese, Parmesan cheese, feta, and butter

 Savoury: almonds, walnuts, cashews, pine nuts, eggs, chicken, beef, fish, seafood, bacon, sausage barley, rice, pasta, and soba noodles

 Try broccolini™ in your favourite Asian-inspired dishes, like this ramen or broccolini™ and mushroom pad see ew.
-The sweetness of broccolini™ marries perfectly with traditional Thai sweet and savoury sauces that make this pad see ew extra delicious!
+The sweetness of broccolini™ marries perfectly with traditional Thai sweet and savoury sauces that make this pad see ew extra delicious.

 There’s also this charred broccolini™ salad recipe where broccolini™ shines while being adorned with black-eyed peas and crumbles of feta cheese.

-Or make some Italian comfort food with broccolini™, like this broccolini™ chicken sausage polenta.
+Make some Italian comfort food with broccolini™, like this broccolini™ chicken sausage polenta.

-But most of all, we love letting broccolini™ shine as a side dish of its own.
+Let broccolini™ shine as a side dish of its own.
 Broccolini™ and sesame makes a wonderfully nutty food pairing that tastes wonderfully delicious and is simple to make.